By Pedro A. Noguera, Ph.D, a professor in the Graduate School of Education at Harvard University

 Black males are more likely to be classified as mentally retarded or suffering from a learning disability and placed in special education and more likely to be absent from advanced placement and honors courses.

-higher levels in math and science related courses, the reverse is true for Black males.
+In contrast to other groups where males commonly perform at higher levels in math and science related courses, the reverse is true for Black males.

 Even class privilege and the material benefits that accompany it fail to inoculate Black males from low academic performance.